Background Measurements and Simulations of the ComPair Balloon Flight: Materials and Methods

-Event reconstruction is performed with MEGAlib's Revan tool \cite{MEGAlib}, which classifies the remaining events as photoabsorption (PH), Compton scattering (CO), pair production (PA), or muon tracks (MU), although particle MU events that pass the ACD veto are predominantly $n^0~\mathrm{and} ~p^+$ at float altitude (see Table \ref{tab:SoftSimReconRate}).
-Figure \ref{fig:EventDisplay} shows examples of CO, PA, and MU events from real flight data.
-Among multi-hit events, Revan will first search for PA events (center panel of Fig. \ref{fig:EventDisplay}), which are fit by two tracks that meet at a vertex.
-Reconstructed PA events point directly to the $\gamma$-ray source.
-If the event is not a PA event, Revan will look for MU events, which are defined by a single track.
-An example vetoed MU event is shown in the left panel of Fig. \ref{fig:EventDisplay}.
-MU events are not used for imaging.
+Event reconstruction is performed with MEGAlib's Revan tool~\cite{MEGAlib}, which classifies the remaining events as photoabsorption (PH), Compton scattering (CO), pair production (PA), or~muon tracks (MU), although~particle MU events that pass the ACD veto are predominantly $n^0~\mathrm{and} ~p^+$ at float altitude.
+Figure~\ref{fig:EventDisplay} shows examples of CO, PA, and~MU events from real flight data.
+Among~multi-hit events, Revan will first search for PA events (center panel of Figure~\ref{fig:EventDisplay}), which are fit by two tracks that meet at a vertex.
+If~the event is not a PA event, Revan will look for MU events, which are defined by a single track.
+An~example vetoed MU event is shown in the left panel of Figure~\ref{fig:EventDisplay}.
+Reconstructed PA events point directly to the $\gamma$-ray source, while MU events are not used for imaging.
 Finally, Revan will attempt to find a valid Compton scattering sequence for any non-PA and non-MU events.
-If a valid sequence is found, the event is classified as a CO event (right panel of Fig. \ref{fig:EventDisplay}).
+If~a valid sequence is found, the~event is classified as a CO event (right panel of Figure~\ref{fig:EventDisplay}).
 Reconstructed CO events project to a ring in the sky that overlaps with the $\gamma$-ray source.
-Any event without a valid Compton scattering sequence is rejected.
+Any event without a valid Compton scattering sequence is~rejected.